Home » How to Home School About Email Etiquette (and Worksheet)

 Manners: a person’s outward bearing or way of behaving toward others.

 As we all know, habits formed during childhood are those we carry into our life experiences.
-To teach your children how to use technology properly, email etiquette in particular, you are most certainly giving them a leg up.
+To teach your children how to use technology appropriately, email etiquette in particular, you are most certainly giving them a leg up.

 Email Skills Open Doors

-Whether it be teachers, coaches, friends or parents.
-Email skills can open the door to opportunities that otherwise may not have been apparent.
+Whether it be teachers, coaches, friends, or parents, email skills can open the door to opportunities that otherwise may not have been apparent.

 With that baseline set, why is email etiquette so important?
-Because, how you use email will show what is important to you.
+Because how you use email will show what is important to you.
 For example:

 • What is your level of education?